 - Student Travel Grant of SPIE (2002, 2000)

-- Diploma for the best scientific student paper from the Ministry of Education of the Russian Federation (2001)
+- Diploma for the best scientific student paper from the Ministry of Science and Higher Education of the Russian Federation (2001)

-- Stipend of the President of the Russian Federation (2001)
+- Scholarship of the President of the Russian Federation (2001)

 - Winner of Saint-Petersburg grant competition for undergraduate and graduate students, young scientists and specialists (2000)